7 Weeks Fetus No Heartbeat | Clear Facts Explained

 A missed miscarriage occurs when the embryo stops developing but remains in the uterus without symptoms like bleeding or cramping initially.
 In such cases, ultrasounds show no fetal heartbeat despite previous positive signs.

-An incomplete miscarriage involves partial expulsion of pregnancy tissue but may still show no active heart activity on scans.
+An incomplete miscarriage involves partial expulsion of pregnancy tissue and may also show no active heart activity on scans.

 3. Ectopic Pregnancy